 I rarely watch or listen to the news because I do my best to fill my life with positivity and goodness so it just doesn’t have a place in my daily existence.
 What does have a permanent place in my life is my faith and my love of and study of God’s Word.
 I attend a weekly bible study* with a few hundred other women.
 Right now in our study of the Book of Samuel, we are studying about David.
 He was a shepherd, a warrior, who became a king.
 He became a king because he was chosen by God and although he was a sinner, just like I am, he had a heart for God and he sought God’s guidance and direction about pretty much everything.
 I am not comparing myself to David, I am certainly not a king, but I am child of God, just like him.

 I am so sick and heartbroken over so much of what’s going on in our country.
 I am upset and angry over the deceitful practices of political leaders, the injustices, and especially the disregard for human life, in particular the most vulnerable.
 There are so many states that have laws that protect the “most vulnerable species” of wildlife and will go to great lengths to ensure these “species” are protected.
-In my heart and mind, unborn human beings qualify as a most, if not the vulnerable species.
+In my heart and mind, unborn human beings qualify as a most, if not the most vulnerable species.
 According to webster’s dictionary, vulnerable means 1: capable of being physically or emotionally wounded, 2: open to attack or damage.
 I would state that unborn children certainly fit this definition, particularly in today’s society.

 I certainly consider my anger and heartbreak justified, but the world is so busy looking out for #1…I, ME, MINE, and “What’s in it for me?” mentality that consideration for others no longer seems to be of any concern.
 In the rare cases where there is consideration for others…well, who wants to hear about the good going on in the world when we can widen the divide, poke the fire, and stir the pot…even if it’s not the truth.